boazbk/crypto/lec_03_pseudorandom-generators.md

 the nature of probability.
 The movements of the planets initially looked random and arbitrary, but then the early astronomers managed to find *order* and make some *predictions* on them.
-Similarly we have made great advances in predicting the weather, and probably will continue to do so in the future.
-So, while these days it seems as if the event of whether or not it will rain a week from today is *random*, we could imagine that in some future we will be able to perfectly predict it.
-Even the canonical notion of a random experiment- tossing a coin - turns out that it [might not be as random as you'd think](http://statweb.stanford.edu/~susan/papers/headswithJ.pdf), with about a
+Similarly we have made great advances in predicting the weather, and probably will continue to do so.
+So, while these days it seems as if the event of whether or not it will rain a week from today is *random*, we could imagine that in with time we will be able to predict the weather further into the future.
+Even the canonical notion of a random experiment -tossing a coin - turns out that it [might not be as random as you'd think](http://statweb.stanford.edu/~susan/papers/headswithJ.pdf), with about a
 51% chance that the second toss will have the same result as the first one.
 (Though [see also this experiment](https://www.stat.berkeley.edu/~aldous/Real-World/coin_tosses.html).)
 It is conceivable that at some point someone would discover some function $F$ that given the first 100 coin tosses by any given person can predict the value of the 101$^{th}$.[^def]
-Note that in all these examples, the physics underlying the event, whether it's the planets' movement, the weather, or coin tosses, did not change but only our powers to predict them.
+In all these examples, the physics underlying the event, whether it's the planets' movement, the weather, or coin tosses, did not change but only our powers to predict them.
 So to a large extent, *randomness is a function of